Virtual Youth Programming

 Quotes and Quests

 NMIH has partnered with our friends at Bethlehem Area Public Library for ‘Quotes and Quests,’ a youth activity series.
 These programs are geared towards kids grades 5-8, feature quotes from prominent historical figures, and send kids on a journey to learn something new about industry, science, technology, engineering, or math.
-Come back each Tuesday at noon for a new activity!

 We will always have STEM with us.
 Some things will drop out of the public eye and will go away, but there will always be science, engineering and technology, and mathematics.
 Everything is physics and math.